Student semester parking permits must be obtained by registering online. Follow the links and instructions to complete the registration process.

 Student Metered Parking

-Parking meters for student use are located in the upper Ivy Parking Lot, the Hawthorn Lot, and the Juniata Gap Lot.
-They are intended for use by students who have not purchased a Penn State Altoona parking permit but find it necessary to park on campus for a short period not to exceed the posted time limits.
+Parking meters for student use are in the upper Ivy Parking Lot (near the Willow Building), the Hawthorn Lot, and the Juniata Gap Lot.
+They are intended for use by students who have not purchased a Penn State Altoona parking permit, but find it necessary to park on campus for a short period not to exceed the posted time limits.
 Parking meters are posted with signs explaining the maximum period of time a student is permitted to park in a metered space.
 Students are responsible for inserting the appropriate amount of money into the parking meter.
-(Parking meters are intended for students who need to park on campus for a short period and are not intended for students attending regularly scheduled classes.)
-Vehicles displaying a valid Penn State Altoona parking permit are not permitted to park in the metered section.
+Parking meters are intended for students who need to park on campus for a short period and are not intended for students attending regularly scheduled classes.
+Vehicles displaying a valid Penn State Altoona parking hang tag are not permitted to park in the metered section.

-Family members/guests or students from a Penn State campus are NOT considered visitors and may NOT park in the visitor sections.
-During weekdays, Monday through Friday, 8 a.m. to 5 p.m., students and their family members/guests, who do not possess a current parking permit, must come to the Parking Office to get a temporary parking permit to park in the designated student lot.
+Family members, guests, or students from a Penn State campus are NOT considered visitors and may NOT park in the visitor sections.
+During weekdays from 8:00 a.m.–5:00 p.m., students and their family members and guests who do not possess a current parking permit must come to the University Parking Office to get a temporary parking permit to park in the designated student lot.

-During snow emergencies, no parking will be permitted in any faculty/staff or commuter parking lot on nights of an announced “Midnight Clear.”
-Parking restrictions will occur between the hours of midnight to 7 a.m.
-“Midnight Clear” activity will be announced by e-mail, on the Penn State Altoona Web site, and closed circuit television when heavy snow is anticipated or has occurred.
-Students, faculty, and staff should remove vehicles from the faculty/staff and commuter parking lots during a “Midnight Clear” in order to allow for efficient removal of snow.
+During snow emergencies, no parking will be permitted in any faculty, staff, or commuter parking lot on nights of an announced “Midnight Clear.”
+Parking restrictions will occur between the hours of midnight and 7:00 a.m.
+“Midnight Clear” activity will be announced on the Penn State Altoona website and by email and text message when heavy snow is anticipated or has occurred.
+Students, faculty, and staff should remove vehicles from the faculty, staff, and commuter parking lots during a “Midnight Clear” in order to allow for efficient removal of snow.
 Vehicles left in parking lots will be towed at the owner’s expense to allow for the snow removal.
-On-campus students will be notified by e-mail and by residence hall staff of scheduled times to move vehicles from the residence hall lots to designated areas to allow for the removal of snow.
+On-campus students will be notified by email and by residence hall staff of scheduled times to move vehicles from the residence hall lots to designated areas to allow for the removal of snow.

-When visiting University Park, please visit their site – transportation.psu.edu – for parking information or call 814-865-1436.
+When visiting University Park, please visit transportation.psu.edu for parking information or call 814-865-1436.

 Parking Violations and Penalties

-No parking violations will be dismissed by the Parking Office except in the case of an officer error.
-Dismissals may be granted only by the Appeals Committee, or by a District Justice in the case of a state citation.
+No parking violations will be dismissed by the University Parking Office except in the case of an officer error.
+Dismissals may be granted only by the Appeals Committee or by a District Justice in the case of a state citation.

-Any student/vehicle that receives six (6) or more parking violations in any semester or summer session may have their vehicle immobilized (booted) or towed.
-The fee to have the immobilizer (boot) removed is $25, plus any outstanding monies owed to Penn State for unpaid parking violations.
-Violators must pay unpaid parking violations and boot fee within 48 hours.
+Any student or vehicle that receives six or more parking violations in any semester or summer session may have their vehicle immobilized (booted) or towed.
+The fee to have the immobilizer removed is $25 plus any outstanding monies owed to Penn State for unpaid parking violations.
+Violators must pay unpaid parking violations and boot fee within forty-eight hours.
 Failure to do so will result in the vehicle being towed away at the owner’s expense.